wax-office-of-inspector-general/waxguilds/reports/sentnlagents/latest.md

 ### 📖 Security Wiki

-Wiki all about security related to being a block producer.
+**Description:** Wiki all about security related to being a block producer.
 Also contains various examples of using our vulnerability API service, https://vuln.sentnl.io

 For example: